GOItPadma/GOItPadma/README.md

 -->
 I am Padmanabha Chowdhury, currently pursuing my Bachelor's degree in <b>Geography and Environment</b>, University of Dhaka.
 I mainly work with <b>Geographic Information System (GIS)</b> and <b>Remote Sensing (RS)</b> field.
 These are two of the main tools in geospatial science to solve various environmental problems.
 I am a <b>Pythonista</b>, <b>SQLista</b> and a <b>Javascript</b> fan.
-I want to build my career as a geospatial data analyst.
+I want to build my career as a geospatial data scientist.
 My interest lies in the following environmental issues:
 <ul>
 <li>Coastal Geomorphology</li>
 <li>Coastal and Marine Environment</li>